Integrated Community Ageing Team

 The team works collaboratively with primary care to carry out a comprehensive geriatric assessment (CGA) and to create a care plan that addresses the person's needs, usually in a person's own home.

 If diagnostics are needed, ICAT is able to arrange for the appropriate tests to be carried out at Whittington Hospital.
-Twice weekly multi-disciplinary team meetings take place, and all input is documented directly onto EMIS (accessible to GPs by clicking View All Records within consultations).
+Regular multi-disciplinary team meetings take place, and all input is documented directly onto EMIS (accessible to GPs by clicking View All Records within consultations).

 Please note: ICAT is not a rapid response service.
-ICAT aims to carry out a first assessments within a few weeks of referral, but at busy times waiting times may increase.
+ICAT aim to carry out a first assessments within a two weeks of referral, or much longer for proactive referrals.
+At busy times waiting times may increase and will be indicated on our bounce-back email.
 If you are worried about a patient waiting this long, please call the ICAT consultant hotline for advice.

 ICAT also provides support and in-reach into the care homes in Islington.
 Each care home and associated GP practice work in collaboration with a consultant geriatrician, pharmacist and pharmacy technician, who attend monthly MDTs at the care home and will see patients at the home.